knightsUCF/CarRacing/Log.md

 - randomize the frequency of traffic, allow some wide open stretches of road, especially in the country

-- create a central AI.cs which will handle the generation of cars, and their frequency, and any other patternsw
+- create a central AI.cs which will handle the generation of cars, and their frequency, and any other patterns

+- test and build out mobile controls

+- review the Crossy Road GDC

 # Cars Coming from Back of Player